viert/z80js/README.md

 # z80js

-Z80js is a work-in-progress Javascript Z80 disassembler and program debugger.
+z80js is a Javascript Z80 disassembler and program debugger.

-It's highly inspired by libz80 library by Gabriel Gambetta but apart from complete Go port https://github.com/viert/z80 this one is done from scratch with more accurate timings, smarter code generation and designed to pass well-known z80 fuse tests (included).
+It's highly inspired by libz80 C library by Gabriel Gambetta but apart from my complete Go port https://github.com/viert/z80 this one is done from scratch with more accurate timings, smarter code generation and designed to pass well-known z80 fuse tests (included).

-At the moment all non-prefixed codes are finished and passing all the tests.
-Most of prefixed officially documented Z80 instructions http://www.zilog.com/manage_directlink.php?filepath=docs/z80/um0080&extn=.pdf are implemented and passing tests.
-Disassembler works properly for those.
+All officially documented Z80 instructions http://www.zilog.com/manage_directlink.php?filepath=docs/z80/um0080&extn=.pdf are implemented and passing tests.

-Z80js is designed to work in browsers and being developed to become a part of http://t.z80online.net online Z80 assembler/debugger
+z80js is designed to work in browsers and being developed to become a part of http://t.z80online.net online Z80 assembler/debugger

-### Compiling
+### Building

 - `git clone`
 - `npm i` to install dependencies